lunokjod/watch/README.md

 ![provisioning app](/doc/provisioning.png)

 * Note: under heavy development (not ready for everyday use)

-* On first launch must set WiFi credentials using QR (WiFI only at this time) using android device: https://play.google.com/store/apps/details?id=com.espressif.provsoftap you can bypass disabling -DLUNOKIOT_WIFI_ENABLED if don't want wifi features (NTP+weather+localcloud)
+* You can set WiFi credentials ("Home>Settings>Prov") via QR using android device: https://play.google.com/store/apps/details?id=com.espressif.provsoftap (select WiFi provisioning using WiFi)

+* The BluetoothLE pairing can be archieved via "Home>Settings>Pair" can use BatON https://play.google.com/store/apps/details?id=com.limi.baton on Android to remote battery monitoring

-## Build and upload & flash
+## Build, upload & flash:
  * First take care about what hardware version have (at this time 1,2 and 3)
  * Install https://platformio.org/install/cli